testjavascript/nodejs-integration-tests-best-practices/README.md

 This repo provides the following benefits and assets:

-**1. 📊  Example application -** Complete showcase of a typical Microservice with tests setup and the test themselves
+**1. 📊  Example application -** A Complete showcase of a typical Microservice with tests setup and the test themselves

 **2. ✅ 40+ Best Practices List -** Detailed instructions on how to write integartiong tests in the RIGHT way including code example and reference to the example application